By Katie Penn

 - Some very experienced Disney World fans enjoy visiting all four parks on the same day as a kind of challenge.

 You can check Disney’s Park Hopper hours here by finding your dates.
 Hours are subject to change.
-Although Park Hopping is permitted currently from 2 PM and beyond, it’s possible they’ll change it in the future.
-Also, Park Hopper hours are different for each park.
+Although Park Hopping is permitted currently from 2 PM and beyond, it’s changing as of January 9th, 2024.
+Currently, Park Hopper hours may be different for each park.

 Park Hopper Plus tickets – These tickets offer you a set number of park days (during which you can hop) plus the same number of ‘Plus’ visits.
 What’s the “Plus” part about?
 You can enjoy a number of additional entertainment spots at Disney.
 At this time, this includes: